mixel-music/mixel-music/README.md

 </div>

 ## mixel-music
-An open-source, self-hosted music streaming app, developed with Python and Vue.js, provides fast performance, simple UI, and wide device support for a consistent music experience across platforms.
+**mixel-music** is an open-source, self-hosted music streaming application developed with Python and Svelte.
+It offers fast performance, a simple yet attractive UI, and broad device compatibility, ensuring a consistent music experience across various platforms.

-- Since this project is part of my learning process, there may be many areas that need improvement.
-I have little experience doing backend development.
-Also, this is my first time using JavaScript and Vue.js.
+* Since this project is part of my learning process, there may be many areas that need improvement.
+  * This is my first time using JavaScript / TypeScript and Svelte.
+Also, I have little experience doing backend development using Python.
-- As I'm focusing on preparing for the CSAT this year, more time will be dedicated to my studies.
+* As I'm focusing on preparing for the CSAT this year, more time will be dedicated to my studies.
 Therefore, the application's completion might face delays until at least the end of the year.

 ## Features